Stullemon/hassio-weechat-integration/README.md

 This integration provides the following service to register completed downloads:

 ### `weechat_monitor.register_download`
-Registers a completed DCC/XDCC download.
+Registers a completed DCC download.
 Useful to be called from an external script, an add-on, or from an automation triggered by the WeeChat add-on.

 Fields:
 - `filename` (string, required): Name of the downloaded file (e.g., `video.mkv`).